 “The streets are empty … We have closed business because of tear gas and bullets,” he said.

-Rosebell Kagumire, editor of digital platform African Feminism, said tear gas and bullets could be heard in different parts of Kampala throughout the day, but things had calmed down the evening.
+Rosebell Kagumire, editor of digital platform African Feminism, said tear gas and bullets could be heard in different parts of Kampala throughout the day, but things had calmed down by the evening.

 “It wasn’t just in the middle of the city but different neighbourhoods [too],” Kagumire told Al Jazeera.
 “But also, outside of Kampala different towns were also engulfed in some level of protest calling for the release of Bobi Wine.”